See All

 Recommended Time: 3 hours

-The iconic Louvre Abu Dhabi is the first universal museum in the Arab World, translating and fostering the spirit of openness between cultures.
-As one of the premier cultural institutions located in the heart of the Saadiyat Cultural District on Saadiyat Island, this art-lovers’ dream displays works of historical, cultural and sociological significance, from ancient times to the contemporary era.
+Step inside the iconic Louvre Abu Dhabi, the first universal museum in the Arab World, translating and fostering the spirit of openness between cultures.
+As one of the premier cultural institutions in the heart of the Saadiyat Cultural District on Saadiyat Island, this art lover's dream displays works of historical, cultural and sociological significance from ancient times to the contemporary era.

 Qasr Al Hosn